j-mueller/sc-tools/README.md

 * `convex-coin-selection`: Coin selection and transaction balancing
 * `convex-mockchain`: Minimal mockchain for tests
 * `convex-optics`: Some optics for plutus-ledger-api and cardano-api
+* `convex-tx-mod`: Command-line tool for working with transactions

 The API documentation (Haddocks) is published [here](https://j-mueller.github.io/sc-tools/)